ATNF Telescope Status for 2023OCT

 Long Baseline Array

-During the 2023OCT semester some LBA time may be scheduled at the same time as a European VLBI Network (EVN) session, opening the possibility of joint LBA/EVN observations.
+During the 2024APRS semester, some LBA time may be scheduled at the same time as a European VLBI Network (EVN) session, opening the possibility of joint LBA/EVN observations.
 The easternmost stations of the EVN are in a similar longitude range to the LBA telescopes, and for sources in equatorial regions, baselines to western European stations are also achievable.
 Proposals for joint LBA/EVN observations must be submitted separately to both the LBA and EVN at their respective deadlines.
 Similarly, co-observing with the East Asian VLBI Network is possible, via proposals to both networks.

 It is now possible to operate the ATCA in hybrid mode where one frequency chain is setup in VLBI mode and the other frequency chain in ATCA continuum mode (2 GHz bandwidth at 1 MHz resolution).
-Proposers should explicitly request this mode if they wish to use it, and provide additional scientific justification.
+Proposers should explicitly request this mode if they wish to use it and provide additional scientific justification.

 LBA proposers are reminded that a member (or members) of the proposal team will be required to assist with the VLBI observing on the ATNF telescopes.
 Please ensure that a member of the proposal team will be able to help.
 Note that due to logistical constraints the VLBI schedule usually is released only a few weeks before observing, so the observer will need to be qualified for remote observing with Parkes and ATCA.
 New observers are able to be trained remotely prior to the LBA session.